 After the first startup file is found it is loaded and Prolog stops looking for further startup files.
 The name of the startup file can be changed with the '-f file' option.
-If File denotes an absolute path, this file is loaded, otherwise the file is searched for using the same conventions as for the default startup file.
-Finally, if file is none, no file is loaded.
+If File denotes an absolute path,

 1On most installations, single-character commands are executed without waiting for the RETURN key.